refraction-ray/iastu-hpc2-manual/administrators/toolchains/log.md

-In this section, I will review some aspects on the log related softwares such as syslog, nagios and ganglia.
+In this section, I will review some aspects on the log and monitoring related softwares such as syslog, nagios and ganglia.

 ## Nagios